JulieMontoya/BCP_design/version_6/README.md

 # DTEST

-This version of the design test program now incorporates the a file selector, with the option to view the disc catalogue or issue some other star command; and automatically loads that file and issues a `VH` command, setting the viewport to the home position and causing the components within the viewport to be drawn on screen.
+This version of the design test program now incorporates the usual file selector, with the option to view the disc catalogue or issue some other star command; and automatically loads the selected file and issues a `VH` command, setting the viewport to the home position and causing the components within the viewport to be drawn on screen.

+Also, VDU21 is used to suppress the display of the variables being read in from disc.
+The keyboard must not be touched until the screen clears.

 # NOTES